jplayer/react-jPlaylist/README.md

 ## Documentation
 #### `initializeOptions(jPlayerOptions, jPlaylistOptions)` : Required
 Used for setting up the default options for your jPlaylist.
-Deep merges the options that you pass in with react-jPlaylist's default options.
-The result of this is used as the reducers initial state internally.
+Deep merges the options that you pass in with react-jPlayer's and react-jPlaylist's default options.
+The result of this is used as the initial state for your jPlaylist.

 **Arguments**
 1. `jPlayerOptions` (object): The [jPlayer options](https://github.com/jplayer/react-jPlayer#options) to specify for your jPlaylist.